-Discover Vietnam's best food and unique flavors as you walk around the busy streets of Hoi An during this two-hour food tour.
-Meet up with your guide and group at 567 Hai Bà Trưng, then once the group is complete, you'll begin your journey through the busy city.
+Discover Vietnam's best food and unique flavors as you walk around the engaged streets of Hoi An during this two-hour food tour.
+Meet up with your guide and group at 567 Hai Bà Trưng, then once the group is complete, you'll begin your journey through the engaged city.
 Learn about its unique heritage and history from your English-speaking tour guide as you traverse Hoi An's scenic streets.
 Find the best and most popular street food stalls and stores in the city with the help of your guide and sample a variety of delicious and authentic Vietnamese dishes, including Bánh Mì (Vietnamese Baguette Sandwich,) Gỏi Cuốn (Spring Rolls,) and Cao Lau (Hoi An Noodles).
 Don't worry if you have any allergies or strict diets – just inform the tour operator at checkout and they'll alter the day's menu to accommodate your needs.
 Enjoy a cup of authentic Vietnamese coffee, famous for it's mix of strong drip coffee and sweet condensed milk, that's sure to re-energize you for the rest of the day!
 You'll also stop by the home of a local family and get to know their day-to-day lives and activities, before the tour concludes near the city center, where you can either retire to your accommodation or go out exploring on your own!

 If you love cycling and food (and who doesn't), then you are looking at the right trip.
 The Bike and Bite in Hoi An Tour is a great way to see and taste the city, getting a glimpse into everyday urban life.
 This 10km ride will let you enjoy all the delicious street food guilt-free, as you will be able to burn it all off right away.
 Meet up at 3:00pm and cycle through authentic Hoi An neighborhoods and visit rice field villages.
 Marvel at the magnificent Chuc Thanh Pagoda founded in 1454 by a Buddhist monk from China - this is the oldest pagoda in Hoi An.
 Sample 9 delicious local dishes at 5 tasting spots and head back for well earned rest at 8:00pm.